MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 ---
-title: Use PC resources to power your app with Holographic Remoting
+title: Use PC resources to power your app with Holographic Remoting remote app
 description: Use PC resources, instead of relying on the on-board processing power of the HoloLens, to power your app with Holographic Remoting
 author: vtieto
 ms.author: v-vtieto